-The Last Bottle Oven Firing in the Potteries - August 1978
+The Last Bottle Oven Firing in the Potteries

 Between 26th August and 3rd September 1978 one of Stoke-on-Trent's most significant cultural events of the 20th Century took place.
-It was the last time a traditional potters' bottle oven was used and fired in the north Staffordshire Potteries.
+It was the last time a traditional potters' bottle oven was used in the north Staffordshire Potteries.

 David Sekers, Director of Gladstone Pottery Museum and driving force behind the event, described it as "The first time in 20 years, the last time in history."